Gentofte: Landmarks

 Gentofte Church dates from the 12th century and is the oldest church in Gentofte Municipality.
 Gentofte Town Hall is from 1938 and was designed by Thorvald Jørgensen.
 Gentofte Hospital opened in 1927.
 The Neoclassical complex was designed by Emil Jørgensen and Helge Bojsen-Møller.
 It is a hospital for residents in the municipalities of Gentofte, Lyngby-Taarbæk and Rudersdal.

 Gentofte is home to the public primary schools, Tjørnegårdsskolen and Gentofte Skole, and the special school Søgårdsskolen as well as the private primary school Vidarskole.
 It is also home to the upper secondary school Aurehøj Gymnasium and Gentofte HF.

 Gentofte Sportspark in the northern part of Gentofte is the principal hub for sports in the municipality.
 Gentofte is also home to the indoor swimming venue Kildeskovshallen, a tennis venue and an equestrian centre at Maltegårdsvej.

 Parks and open spaces

-Gentofte Park, Gentofte Lake with the adjacent De Brobæk Mose and Kildeskoven are the principal green spaces in Gentofte.
+Gentofte Park, Gentofte Lake with the adjacent Brobæk Mose and Kildeskoven are the principal green spaces in Gentofte.
 The district is also home to Gentofte Cemetery.